HMS Victory: Nelson and Trafalgar

 While off the island of Toro, near Majorca, on 4 April 1805, word was received from the 36-gun that the French fleet under Pierre-Charles Villeneuve had left Toulon.
-Nelson, thinking it likely that the French were sailing for Egypt, set a course for Sicily but Villeneuve was in fact intending to merge with the Spanish fleet at Cadiz.
+Nelson, thinking it likely that the French were sailing for Egypt, set a course for Sicily but Villeneuve was in fact intending to merge with the Spanish fleet at Cádiz.
 On 9 May, the 32-gun brought the news that the combined Franco-Spanish fleet of 17 ships had entered the Atlantic a month ago.
 The British fleet of ten ships-of-the-line and three frigates revictualled at Lagos Bay, Portugal before sailing west on 11 May in pursuit.
-On arrival in the West Indies it was discovered that the Villeneuve had returned to Europe, where he was expected by Napoleon Bonaparte invasion forces at Boulogne.
+On arrival in the West Indies it was discovered that the Villeneuve had returned to Europe, where he was expected by French invasion forces at Boulogne-sur-Mer.

 The Franco-Spanish fleet had encountered Admiral Sir Robert Calder's squadron on 22 July and fought an indecisive action in the fog at the Battle of Cape Finisterre before seeking safety in Vigo and Ferrol.
 Admiral Cornwallis's Channel Fleet was joined off Ushant by Calder on 14 August and Nelson the day after.
 The latter sailed home in Victory, leaving his remaining ships with Cornwallis whose force now numbered thirty-three ships-of-the-line.
 Twenty of these were sent under Calder to hunt for the combined fleet, last seen at Ferrol.
 On 21 August news came that the enemy had arrived back at Cádiz where Lord Nelson joined Lord Collingwood on the 28 September.